View All Class Specifications

 • Ability to analyze accounts, perform computations, and prepare related documents;

-• Ability to understand and follow oral and written instructions and to express oneself clearly and concisely, orally and in writing.
+• Ability to understand and follow verbal and written instructions and to express oneself clearly and concisely, verbally and in writing.

 PHYSICAL/MENTAL DEMANDS